 Hodges, C. E.M., 2005.
 Relaciones humanas the potential for public relations practitioners as cultural intermediaries in Mexico City.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: